harbouj/todos/README.md

 # Laravel and VueJs Todo App

+Simple todo list that makes it easy to keep your entire week's work organized.

 The Todo application can execute the following tasks :

 1. Create a new todo.